Sammy at Welcome Center

 Students awarded before the midpoint of the semester are awarded in two disbursements.

-Second disbursements dates are:
+Second disbursement dates are:

-• Spring 2024 - March 20th
+• Spring 2025 - March 26th

 Students awarded after the midpoint of the semester are awarded in one disbursement.